evas-php/evas-example/README.md

-# evas-examples
+# evas-example
-Examples of applications with evas php framework
+Example of application with evas php framework